WISDOM FOR LIVING DAILY DEVOTIONAL

-A true minister of God, called into the office of prophet, must not prophesy lies to people for the purpose of getting money from them, or for ego-boosting, etc. He must stay true to God and his calling.
+A true minister of God, called into the office of a prophet, must not prophesy lies to people for the purpose of getting money from them, for ego-boosting, etc. He must stay true to God and his calling.
 He must say only what God has told him.

 Faithfully preach the truth.
 A true servant of God does not join the bandwagon of false prophets and false teachers, but “contend earnestly for the faith which was once for all delivered to the saints” (Jude 3 New King James Version).
 The Greek word for the phrase “contend earnestly for” is epagonizomai, meaning to struggle for, fight hard for, contend for.

 The Bible in Basic English renders the scripture as “to go on fighting strongly for the faith which has been given to the saints once and for ever.”
 The Twentieth Century New Testament says, “to fight in defense of the Faith that has once for all been entrusted to the keeping of Christ’s People.”